kwonus/Quelle-Obsolete/Quelle.md

 ### IV.
 Fundamental Quelle Commands

-Learning just six verbs is all that is necessary to effectively use Quelle.
+Learning just five verbs is all that is necessary to effectively use Quelle.
 In the table below, each verb has a minimum and maximum number of parameters.
 Each of these verbs are described below in this section.

 | Verb       | Action Type | Syntax Category | Required Parameters     | Required Operators | Optional Operators |
 | ---------- | :---------: | :-------------- | ----------------------- | :----------------: | :----------------: |